robbestad/advent-of-code/README.md

-# aoc2020
+# advent of code solutions
-Advent of code 2020
+Advent of code Solutions

-I won't complete every day, but here's the code for the days I've worked on
+mostly written in c++